 If you move from one city or state to another, you may find that your skincare needs change.
 Arizona summers are hot and dry, and the winters are cold and dry.
 So, if you recently moved to the Phoenix area from another state, your skin may feel dry, but it’s likely dehydrated.

 Dry skin is a skin type, but dehydration is a skin condition.
 Dehydrated skin could be a sign of internal dehydration.
 With our extreme summer heat, you may need to drink more than 64 ounces of water per day to avoid dehydration.
 In addition to increasing your fluid intake, increase your electrolyte intake and omega fatty acid intake.
-Externally, transition to skincare products with hyaluronic acid, omega fatty acids, and ingredients that minimize moisture loss.
+Externally, transition to skincare products with hyaluronic acid, omega fatty acids, and ingredients that minimise moisture loss.

 If you’re trying to reduce the chemicals in your diet and skincare products, you may begin to explore brands formulated with 100% natural ingredients.
 You’ll find that many luxury skincare products are vegan and formulated with natural botanicals.
 However, they may not be 100% natural.
 Although not entirely natural, most luxury brands keep chemical ingredients to a minimum.
-This isn’t only because they’re not environmentally friendly but because many chemicals are harsh on the skin.
+This isn’t only because they’re not environmentally friendly, but because many chemicals are harsh on the skin.

 When shopping for products without synthetic ingredients, use the same approach above.
 Shop for your skin type, skin condition, and environment, and don’t limit yourself to one brand.